I am sharing more patriotic DIYs and thought you might like my hand-sewn 4th of July flag ideas that I made for my

 For the stripes, tear the red fabric into 3/4″ strips.

-Tear the blue cotton blue stars fabric – 3″ x 4″
+Tear the blue cotton blue stars fabric into a piece measuring 3″ x 4″.

 Tear the ties out of muslin – 1/2″ x 5″ strips (two per flag)

 When you are done you will have lots of pieces!

-Pin four red strips on each piece of white muslin.
+Pin four red strips on each piece of the white muslin.
 Sew through the center of each red strip.
 (Or attach with fabric or heat glue.)

 Sew one of the blue pieces around all of the edges, on the top left side of the flag.

 Make a small cut on the left side of each flag between the bottom two red stripes and in the top side of the blue striped fabric.
-Be sure not to cut your hand stitching.
+Be sure not to cut your hand sewn stitches.

 Insert one small muslin strip in each cut.

 STEP #9 (not essential)

 To give your flags an aged look, mix half the bottle of Rit dye with 1/2 cup salt and very hot water (about 1 – 2″ deep) in a pan.
 Place the flags in the dye for about 30 seconds to give it an aged look.
 Rinse and lay flat to dry.
 Do not leave them too long or they may turn really brown.

-Once dry cut the sticks in varying lengths and tie flags on to sticks.
+Once dry, cut the sticks in varying lengths and tie flags to the sticks.